cheshire137/gohuedata/README.md

     `go run cmd/gohuedata/main.go -quiet=true`

-### Start API server to read the data you've logged
+### Start API server to surface the data you've logged

 Once you've logged some data from your Philips Hue devices, you can expose that data via an API to see how, for example, your home temperatures have changed over time.